muadzyamani/intro-to-ai-learn/notes.md

 -   **Correct:** The saying implies that things that are similar tend to group together.
 KNN works on this principle by classifying an unknown item based on the classification of the known items that are most similar (closest) to it.

 ---

+# 8. Fit the Algorithm

+## Select the best algorithm

+-   Just as a chef uses a variety of tools, a data science team uses a variety of machine learning algorithms.
+-   **Ensemble Modeling:** The practice of combining multiple machine learning algorithms or models to produce a better outcome than any single model could on its own.
+It's like a musical ensemble where a group performs together.
+-   **Popular Ensemble Techniques:**
+    -   **Bagging:** Using several versions of the *same* machine learning algorithm on different random subsets of the data.
+The results are then aggregated (e.g., averaged) to create a more accurate final prediction.
+    -   **Boosting:** Building models sequentially, where each new model tries to correct the errors of the previous one.
+The results are boosted step-by-step.
+    -   **Stacking:** Using several *different* machine learning algorithms and "stacking" them.
+The predictions from the first layer of models are used as input for a final model that makes the ultimate prediction.
+-   **Example: Retail Checkout Items**
+    -   A home improvement retailer wants to decide what to put near the checkout.
+    -   They could use **bagging** with KNN on data from different stores to find an average, stable trend.
+    -   They could also use **stacking**.
+First, use KNN to find what's bought with a hammer (e.g., nails).
+Then, use Naive Bayes on top of that to find less obvious, uncorrelated items that hammer-buyers also purchase (e.g., chocolate bars).
+-   The creativity of the data science team in mixing and matching these algorithms determines the quality of the insights.

+## Follow the data

+-   One of the biggest challenges in machine learning is finding the right balance between bias and variance.
+-   **Bias:** The gap between the model's predicted value and the actual, true value.
+High bias means the model is consistently wrong in the same direction.
+    -   **Darts Analogy:** All the darts land close together, but in the wrong spot (e.g., upper right corner instead of the bullseye).
+-   **Variance:** How scattered or spread out the model's predictions are for a given data point.
+High variance means the predictions are all over the place.
+    -   **Darts Analogy:** The darts are spread all over the dartboard, not clustered together.
+-   **The Goal:** The ideal model has **low bias and low variance** (all darts are clustered tightly in the bullseye).
+-   **Bias-Variance Trade-off:** This is a fundamental concept in machine learning.
+Generally, actions taken to decrease bias will increase variance, and actions taken to decrease variance will increase bias.
+-   The machine learning algorithm must "follow the data" and turn the knobs of bias and variance to find the optimal trade-off that produces the best possible predictions.

+## Overfitting and underfitting

+-   **Underfitting:** The model is too simple to capture the underlying patterns in the data.
+It performs poorly on both the training data and the new test data.
+    -   **Analogy:** A simple rule for a child ("always brush your teeth and shower before bed") works at home but fails in other situations (like naps at preschool).
+    -   **Cause:** Often happens when the model has high bias.
+-   **Overfitting:** The model is too complex and learns the training data too well, including its noise and random fluctuations.
+It performs perfectly on the training data but fails to generalize to new, unseen test data.
+    -   **Analogy:** Adding too many complex exceptions to the child's simple rule, making it confusing and hard to follow.
+    -   **Cause:** Often happens when the model has high variance.
+-   **Example: Home Value Prediction**
+    -   **Underfitting:** A model uses only four simple predictors (square footage, location, bedrooms, bathrooms).
+The rule is too simple and won't be accurate for the wide variety of homes on the market.
+    -   **Overfitting:** To fix this, data scientists add many more complex predictors (quality of view, modern appliances, wood floors).
+The model becomes too complex and might start fitting to noise in the data, making it less accurate on new homes.
+-   The key is to find a compromise—a model that is complex enough to capture the true patterns but simple enough to generalize to new data, balancing the risk of underfitting and overfitting.

+## Chapter Quiz

+**Question 1 of 3**

+What is ensemble modeling?

+-   **This is when you use a mix of different machine learning algorithms or data to improve the outcome.**
+-   **Correct:** Ensemble modeling combines several machine learning models (either the same type with different data, or different types) to produce more accurate and robust predictions than a single model.

+**Question 2 of 3**

+How does the bias-variance trade-off affect machine learning?

+-   **If the machine makes a change to one, it must consider how the other is affected.**
+-   **Correct:** The relationship is a trade-off.
+Improving one (e.g., lowering bias) often makes the other worse (e.g., increases variance), so they must be balanced carefully.

+**Question 3 of 3**

+You work for a credit card company that's trying to do a better job identifying fraudulent transactions.
+So your team uses unsupervised learning to create clusters of transactions that are likely to be fraudulent.
+The machine identified that when customers are buying electronics it's much more likely to be a fraudulent transaction.
+So you use this model for your new fraud detection system.
+Then customers started to complain that they couldn't use their credit cards to purchase any electronics.
+What is the challenge with your model?

+-   **You underfit the model to the data, the simple rule made too many inaccurate predictions.**
+-   **Correct:** The model learned a rule that was too simple ("all electronics purchases are likely fraud").
+This rule worked on the training data but failed to generalize to the real world, where most electronics purchases are legitimate.
+This is a classic case of underfitting.

+---